 - See some of my videos on YouTube

 - WBEZ (the Chicago NPR affiliate; 91.5 FM) had previously aired a spoken word and music piece entitled “Drumming and Community.”
 Click for a broadcast recording from Sept 4th, 2002.

 He graduated from Illinois State University in 1991 with a Bachelor of Science degree in Communications, majoring in public relations with a minor in philosophy.
-He went on to work as a computer consultant for corporations including Transamerica and Gateway while pursuing an acting career.
+He went on to work as a computer consultant for corporations including Transamerica, Comdisco and the Gateway (computers) Country Stores while pursuing an acting career.

 Heeding the call

 So how did he end up playing djembe and teaching West African percussion?
 Good question.
 The short answer: Divine serendipity.
-For the long answer and some other stuff, read his article “Light” on his Writings page.
+The long answer involves ancestral guidance and a game-changing meeting(s) with the Master Diviner Elder Dr Malidoma Somé.
+For other stuff, read the article “Light” on the Writings page.

 From the horse’s mouth, “What I have done and do now as a percussionist includes a whole range of things.
 I have performed and/or recorded with artists and organizations from West Africa, North America, and Europe, including members of Les Ballets Africains, Ballets Djoliba, Les Merveilles d’Afrique and Les Ballets Africains de Silimbo.